JuneMaths/Python-programs/README.md

 # [Program 1: Drugstore Simulation](https://github.com/JuneMaths/Python-programs/blob/main/Drugstore_queue_simulation/Drugstore_queue_simulation.py)

-Let's assume that we are in a Rossmann.
-There are two opportunities.
-You can pay in cash register or in self-checkout.
+In the Drugstore (e.g Rossmann) you can pay in cash register or in self-checkout.
 Clients come to the shop and get products.
 In average one customer takes from 1 to 15 products.
 There is only one queue to both checkout desks.
 If one of them is avaiable, customer comes and pay.
 In average in rush hours (15.00-18.00) there is around 60 peopole per hour which gives 1 person per 60 second.

 - In cash register paying takes 60 seconds and 1 product per 3 second.
 (paying time + [getting product, beep, puting product]).